Robust Equilibria in General Competing Mechanism Games: Introduction

 \subsection{Motivation}

-The characterization of the equilibrium allocations in the current literature is however tied to the very set of arbitrary mechanisms allowed for each principal in the game.
-Therefore, the greatest lower bound of a principal's equilibrium payoff is not expressed in terms of incentive compatible direct mechanisms.
+One difficulty associated with the equilibrium analysis in the competing mechanism games is that the characterization of the equilibrium allocations in the competing mechanism games is tied to the very set of arbitrary mechanisms allowed for each principal in the game.
+Therefore, the set of equilibrium allocations is generally not expressed in terms of incentive compatible direct mechanisms.
+Furthermore, it is not clear whether a principal wants to deivate to a mechanism that is not allowed in the game.

-Further, Szentes (2010) points out a restrictive feature in Yamashita (2010).
-Mechanisms adopted in Yamashita (2010) delegate a choice of an action to agents in the sense that agents' messages fully determine an action in a mechanism.
-This is the restriction imposed on mechanisms in the standard competing mechanism game in the literature.
-However, a principal may offer a \emph{set-valued} \emph{mechanism} in which a set of actions is first determined by agents' messages and the principal subsequently chooses an action that he wants from the set.